orgua/shepherd_v2_planning/hw_cape_v23_test_performance.rst

 - testpoints don't need gnd - its all around
 - big 0402 caps near device -> dont bother with 100nF or smaller
 - bring sense / FB-line directly to target-port, maybe
-- reverse order of diode & shunt in harvester
+- reverse order of diode & shunt in harvester ??
+No, seems fine currently
+- harvester
+    - R22 to 33R
+    - C140, TP6 to 10nF
+    - R18, can be removed (or lowered to 33R)